hitony7/landing-page/README.md

 ### Objective

-To create a landing page with a particular style
+To create a landing page with a particular style with flex css